History of Boogie Fland in Timeline

 Boogie Fland

 Johnuel "Boogie" Fland is a highly-rated American college basketball player currently playing for the Arkansas Razorbacks.
-A consensus top-25 recruit in the 2024 class, he was rated as a five-star recruit by ESPN and Rivals, and a four-star recruit by 247Sports.
-He had initially committed to Kentucky before de-committing following John Calipari's departure.
+A consensus top 25 recruit in the 2024 class, he was rated as a five-star recruit by ESPN and Rivals, and a four-star recruit by 247Sports.
+Fland initially committed to the University of Kentucky but de-committed following the departure of their coach, John Calipari.

 July 10, 2006: Boogie Fland's Birth